alchemyplatform/aa-sdk/site/using-smart-accounts/session-keys/supported-permissions.md

 ### Gas spending limits

-Supports limiting how much a session key can spend native token amounts on gas.
+Supports limiting how much of the native token (e.g. ETH or MATIC) a session key can spend on gas.
 This may be a total for the key, or refreshing on an interval (e.g. 1 ETH per week).

 Alternatively, you can also require that a session key uses a specific paymaster address, instead of spending the account’s native token for gas.

 ## Importance of Gas Limits

 Gas spend limits are critically important to protecting the account.
 If you are using a session key, you should configure either a required paymaster rule or a gas spend limit.
 Failing to do so could allow a compromised session key to drain the account’s native token balance.

+Note that the gas limit is tracked in terms of native token units (wei), not in units of gas.
+The gas usage of a user operation is considered to be the maximum gas a user operation can spend, i.e. `total gas limit * maxFeePerGas`.
+This can overestimate when compared to the actual gas cost of each user operation.

 ## Default values